mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

            └── MCP Server (another external resource)
 ```

-Each client-server connection is governed by a session of messages exchanged via JSON-RPC.
+Each client server connection is governed by a session of messages exchanged via JSON-RPC.

 ### 3.2 Messaging Protocol: JSON-RPC 2.0